First Timer Information

 First Timer's Forum:

 The Forum is an opportunity to learn more about the race and get your questions answered!
 We will break down each portion, from the swim, bike and run to the transitions and what to expect when you arrive.
 This is a great chance to calm some nerves and help you get a visual picture of what to expect.
 We will also have triathlon experts on site to answer your questions about race day and all of the training beforehand.
+The forum is FREE to attend and does not require prior registration.

 To view this year's presentation, click here.